 While we are excited to have found a location that allows us to remain in the neighborhood, the building is in need of a complete interior and exterior renovation, including the installation of a new roof, ADA improvements, windows, upgraded HVAC, and other major systems and fixtures.

 A significant investment is required to make this vision a reality and help us move as quickly as possible into our new home.

 With generous commitments from lead donors and a matching grant challenge, planning and design are largely funded and well underway.

-With the support of friends like you, we expect to complete major renovations by the end of 2022, finalize interior and exterior finishes in early 2023, and be debt-free by 2028.
+With the support of friends like you, we expect to complete major renovations and finalize interior and exterior finishes in late 2023, and be debt-free by 2030.

 $ 1.3 M to Pay Off Building